TMSMultiLab/TMSMultiLab/README.md

-# best-practice
+# TMS Multi-Lab
-A guide to the best practices in TMS resrarch
+A place to share resources, data and code for running a transcranial magnetic stimulation (TMS) research laboratory.